 A few months ago I agreed to give a presentation at the Vitae Researcher Development International Conference in September.
 It is scheduled for the half plenary session on the first afternoon and the title for my contribution is Future challenges in doctoral training.
 I have only 7 minutes to cover this topic so I am thinking about what I want to cover and what will have to be edited out!

-This blog post is a work in progress as I sketch out some key ideas that I talked about.
+is a work in progress as I sketch out some key ideas that I talked about.
 The slide deck used for the Vitae conference is embedded below:

 A bit of context in terms of the programme is probably good; there will be other presentations before mine covering the following things:-